An investigation into the symbol of Native heritage.

-More than 40 color photographs feature contemporary dream catchers and artifacts with captions that identify and comment on the different patterns and their significance.
-The book features original works by Nick Huard, who creates dream catchers in his studio in Kahnawake near Montreal.
+More than 40 color photographs feature contemporary dream catchers and artifacts with informative captions that identify and comment on the different patterns, their significance and history.
+Dream Catchers features the work of Native artist Nick Huard who creates dream catchers in his studio in Kahnawake outside of Montreal.

-Cath Oberholtzer was an anthropologist who taught at Trent University in Peterborough, Ontario, Canada, and published many academic articles about dream catchers, their origin and meaning.
+Cath Oberholtzer, an anthropologist, taught at Trent University in Peterborough, Ontario, Canada, and published many academic articles about dream catchers, their origin and meaning.